S-125 Neva/Pechora: Syrian Civil War

-Russian invasion of Ukraine

-In April 2022 a Su-35 was reportedly shot down by a Ukrainian operated S-125.
-Ukraine reintroduced the missiles in 2020 having improved them to the S-125-2D Pechora standard, which extends the range to 40 km.
+Second Nagorno-Karabakh War

+According to a joint journalistic investigation by the Buro Media, Hetq and OCCRP, during the Second Nagorno-Karabakh War, Azerbaijan shot down Armenian drones with the Pechora-2TM air defense system, purchased from the private Belarusian arms manufacturer Tetraedr.

+Russo-Ukrainian War

-On 6 December 2022, a photo of Polish variant Newa-SC in Ukrainian service, likely made in summer, emerged in media.
+On 6 December 2022, a photo of Polish variant Newa-SC in Ukrainian service, likely made that summer, emerged in media during the Russian invasion of Ukraine.
 Until then, there had been no info on supplying Newa-SC to Ukraine.

+India

+During the Operation Sindoor, India used the S-125 missiles to shoot down several Pakistani swarm drones and loitering munitions.

 Description

 The S-125 is somewhat mobile, an improvement over the S-75 system.
 The missiles are typically deployed on fixed turrets containing two or four but can be carried ready-to-fire on ZIL trucks in pairs.
 Reloading the fixed launchers takes a few minutes.

 Missile

 The S-125 system uses two different missile versions and variants.